aaruel/CHIP8-SFML/README.md

 C++ CHIP-8 Interpreter built with an SFML graphics handler

-Not currently completed. ~~Opcodes and~~ keyboard interfacing have to be integrated.
+Not currently completed. ~~Opcodes and keyboard interfacing have to be integrated.~~

 OPCODES done!
+Keyboard interface done!

+Working fully as far as I know!